 The opposite extreme, that everything happens due to internal motivation, is equally false.
 Merely watching or listening to someone else can prompt us to behave in ways that we do not even realize.

-The Hierarchy of Social Development and Internal Motivation
+The Levels of Development and Internal Motivation

 For more information regarding living your life without stress, visit http://WithoutStress.com.